raymondlouie/MPF-BML/README.md

 as described in

-RHY Louie, KJ Kaczorowski, JP Barton, A Chakraborty, MR McKay, "The fitness landscape of the Human Immunodeficiency Virus envelope protein that is targeted by antibodies", Proc.
+RHY Louie, KJ Kaczorowski, JP Barton, AK Chakraborty, MR McKay, "The fitness landscape of the Human Immunodeficiency Virus envelope protein that is targeted by antibodies", Proc.
 Natl.
 Acad.
 Sci., 2017

 ## Installation